mitjafelicijan/abtts/README.md

 ## What does it do?

 - Converts text files into MP3 audiobook.
-- Baked ID3 tags and cover image to MP3 file.
+- Bakes ID3 tags and cover image to MP3 file.
 - Has a really awesome reading voice provided by [UnrealSpeech](https://unrealspeech.com/).